Kate Bretherick

 Georgia Darnell

-Georgia Darnell BSc (Hons) Physiotherapy, MCSP, MHCPC, MATACP, MBLRS has over 10 years experience working in the NHS and the private sector specialising in Trauma and Orthopaedics, Musculoskeletal Therapy and Aquatic Therapy.
+Georgia Darnell BSc (Hons) Physiotherapy, MCSP, MHCPC, MATACP, MBLRS has over 16 years of experience working in the NHS and the private sector specialising in Trauma and Orthopaedics, Musculoskeletal Therapy and Aquatic Therapy.

 She has worked at Cambridge University Hospitals treating an array of Musculoskeletal conditions in a hydrotherapy setting.
-Georgia completed the Aquatic Therapy Association of Chartered Physiotherapists (ATACP) Accredited Foundation Programme in Aquatic Therapy in 2015, and is now a member of the ATACP.
-Georgia is an Aquatic Therapist at The Paddock Pool and she is registered will the main insurance companies.
+Georgia has completed the Aquatic Therapy Association of Chartered Physiotherapists (ATACP) Accredited Foundation and Intermediate Programme sin Aquatic Therapy.
+She is a member of the ATACP.

 Georgia’s passion for Aquatic Therapy developed after completing a 5-week placement as a student at The Northern General Hospital in Sheffield.
 This gave her an insight into the extensive benefits that exercising in water can provide, not only for acute conditions but how it can also provide suitable challenges in higher level rehabilitation.